 She has lived in the Rio Grande Neighborhood her entire life.
 Tamy is a strong Christian and provides love and encouragement to those she leads.

 PART TIME STAFF

-Marianne DiPasquale is the Office Manager for Ciudad Nueva Community Outreach, Inc. She was born in San Antonio, TX and moved to El Paso, TX when she was 6 years old.
+Marianne DiPasquale is the Admin Support for Ciudad Nueva Community Outreach, Inc. She was born in San Antonio, TX and moved to El Paso, TX when she was 6 years old.
 She graduated from Wheaton College in 1999 with a degree in Spanish.
 Marianne’s family frequently had people from different cultures living with them during her childhood and that, combined with growing up on the US/Mexico border, developed in her a lifelong interest in cultures and languages.
 She loves to travel and was lucky as a teenager and young adult to have many opportunities to visit other countries, including studying for a year in Italy.